giancarlo/gbc/docs/language-reference.md

 7. **No Variable Shadowing:** Prevent variables within a block from masking wider scope variables with the same name.
 8. **No Unused Variables:** Flag variables declared but never used.
 9. **Mandatory Initialization:** All variables must be assigned a value during declaration.
-10. **Constant by Default:** Variables are immutable (cannot be changed) by default, but can be explicitly declared as mutable if needed.
+10. **Constant by Default:** Variables are immutable by default, but can be explicitly declared as mutable if needed.

 ### Functions